DinisCruz/Book_Hacking_Portugal/manuscript/Why-Portugal.md

 ### What is the future of Portugal?

-What is the future of Portugal?
 Is it to be a garden for Europe, a holiday destination?
 A small pawn in the global forces that control the world?

 Or could Portugal work together with the CPLP (Community of Portuguese Speaking Countries) in a united partnership that provides significant opportunities?
 Portugal could become a Powerhouse of Technology that inspires and leads the world in secure coding

-Could Portugal become the [next tech capital](https://www.theguardian.com/world/2016/oct/29/lisbon-web-summit-sun-surf-cheap-rents-tech-capital) of _'sun, surf and low rents'?_

 ### Sail the Code

 Let's use code to create a generation with a strong work ethic and values.

 Let's create a new reality for Portugal.

 In the same way that Portuguese navigators once looked at the unknown sea and conquered it, our new digital navigators must do the same with code.